 Learn more about drugs for treating ED here.

-In Europe, doctors often prescribe creams for treating ED as a secondary treatment option.
+In some countries, doctors may prescribe creams for treating ED as a secondary treatment option.

 The formulas use alprostadil, a medication